Slicer/qMidasAPI/README.md

 # OVERVIEW

-qMIDASAPI is a cross-platform Qt-based library allowing to easily query a Midas server.
+qMIDASAPI is a cross-platform Qt-based library allowing to easily query a [Midas](https://github.com/midasplatform/midas) server.

+---

-Update: Girder https://github.com/girder/girder is a more modern, better supported application than Midas Server.
+**Update**: Girder https://github.com/girder/girder is a more modern, better supported application than Midas Server.
 Look at Girder before using Midas Server.

+---

 ## Prerequisites